abidlabs/abidlabs.github.io/fellowship.md

 <h1>Fatima Al-Fihri Predoctoral Fellowship 2021</h1>
 </center>

-Mentee Application link: [https://airtable.com/shruWIdwHABBRzeoz](https://airtable.com/shruWIdwHABBRzeoz)<br>

-Interested in being a mentor?
-Email [a12d@stanford.edu]() with your background and how you heard about the program.

-<p style="font-size:16px">Thank you for your interest in the Fatima Fellowship!
-Keep reading for more information</p>
+Thank you for your interest in the Fatima Fellowship!
+Keep reading for more information

+<p style="font-size:16px; font-weight:bold">Mentee Application link: <a href="https://airtable.com/shruWIdwHABBRzeoz">https://airtable.com/shruWIdwHABBRzeoz</a></p>

+<p style="font-size:16px">Interested in being a mentor?
+Email <a href="fatimafellowship2021@gmail.com
+">fatimafellowship2021@gmail.com</a> with your background.</p>

 <img src="/images/Fatima Fellowship.png">